azavea/nasa-hyperspectral/src/pipeline/activator/activator/planet/README.md

-# AVIRIS L2 Reflectance Imagery Activator
+# Planet Imagery Activator

-Given a STAC Item Id from the AVIRIS Catalog, convert the raw data to a COG and upload to S3.
+Given a Planet ID (probably obtained by prior use of the Planet API), take the imagery, add overviews, upload to S3, and update Franklin.

 ## Development